maths/moodle-qtype_stack/doc/en/Proof/Proof_assessment.md

 In addition to the automatic feedback, or as an alternative, a teacher can check other properties and define feedback as required.

 E.g. a teacher might want to provide feedback such as _"It makes no sense to use \(M\) before it is defined!"_.

-TODO: examples of how to do this, and general tools to support bespoke assessment....